Protecting Australia’s natural environment from pests, weeds and diseases.

 The Invasive Species Council is a member of the Pacific Invasives Partnership, the Australian Wildlife Management Society, the Australian Association of Bush Regenerators, the Weed Society of Victoria, the Nature Conservation Council of NSW, the Queensland Conservation Council, the North Queensland Conservation Council, the Cairns and Far North Environment Centre and the Council Council ACT Region.
 We are an associate member of the Centre for Invasive Species Solutions and an affiliate of the School of Biological Sciences of Monash University.

 We are a founding member of the Honolulu Challenge, a global call for greater action on addressing invasive alien species to protect biodiversity and human wellbeing from their impacts.
 The Honolulu Challenge on Invasive Alien Species was launched at the 2016 IUCN World Conservation Congress in Honolulu.

 Our work is funded by donations from our supporters.
 We receive no ongoing government grants.
 Occasionally we may receive a small proportion of funds for our expert advice to government on a fee for service basis and fixed project grants.
 These funds make up between 0 and 10% of our income in any one year.

 We are grateful for the generous support of the many individuals, trusts and foundations that make our work possible.

-We particularly appreciate the significant ongoing support from the Limb Family Foundation, Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation and the Curlew Fund, a sub-fund of the Australian Communities Foundation.
+We particularly appreciate the significant ongoing support from the Mullum Trust, the Garry White Foundation, Lord Mayor’s Charitable Foundation, Paddy Pallin Foundation and the Curlew Fund, a sub-fund of the Australian Communities Foundation.